 If doctors suspect you may have cancer, they will perform a biopsy by taking a fluid or tissue sample and testing it for cancer.
 A biopsy is the only way to confirm a mesothelioma cancer diagnosis.

 The prognosis (expected health outlook) of pleural diseases varies greatly depending on which condition you have.

 For example, pleural plaques produce no symptoms and don't harm the patient, so the prognosis is good.
 Pleurisy and pleural thickening cause mild symptoms but they usually don’t affect overall lifespan.

 Potentially fatal pleural diseases include:

 Doctors treat asbestos-related pleural diseases using different methods depending on the type of disease a patient has.
-Some conditions, like pleural plaques or mild pneumothorax, usually don’t require any treatments.

 Treatments for pleural diseases may include: